purpleidea/flabbergast/flabbergast-manual.md

 Tuples are collections of attributes.
 Literal tuples are specified starting with `{`, followed by a list of attributes, and terminated with a matching `}`.
 Each attribute is a name, followed by `:`, and an expression.
 Tuples inherit the context of the tuple in which they are defined.
 Templates look similar except that they are preceded by the `Template` keyword.
 There are two important differences between templates and tuples: tuples are immutable while templates can be manipulated and variable resolution can look inside tuples, but not inside of templates.
 Neither can be coerced to strings.
 More details on tuples are provided later.

 There is also a special `Null` constant which can be checked for using the `Is Null` operator.
 The null value cannot be used in any comparison operator and doing so will cause an error.
 The null value is not the same as an undefined variable.
 There is a null coalescence operator `??` that can substitute a default value if the left operand is null.
 Unlike most languages, null should be used extremely sparingly in Flabbergast: it is usually preferable to let contextual lookup find appropriate values.
 Null should mean “this value is not helpful and that's the final word” instead of the usual meanings of “I don't know” or “this does not exist”.
-As an example, `y` will be 3, `z` will be an error, and `w` will be true.

     x : Null
     y : x ??
-3
+3 # Yields 3
-    z : x == Null
+    z : x == Null # Error
-    w : x Is Null
+    w : x Is Null # Yields True

 The `To` operator can be used to coerce values to other types.
 Integral and floating-point types can be inter-converted, with appropriate truncation, and converted to strings.